-e.
+d.
 Action by the County Commissioners

-i.
-At the appeal hearing the County Commissioners will take relevant evidence and testimony from the person who filed the appeal, county staff and any interested party.
+- i.
+At the appeal hearing the County Commissioners will take relevant evidence and testimony from the person who filed the appeal, county staff and any interested party. - ii.

-- ii.
 At the conclusion of the hearing the County Commissioners will affirm, affirm with modifications, or deny the appeal. - iii.
-All appeals to the Board of County Commissioners will be reviewed by the director who will determine whether the appeal will be referred to the Planning Commission for a recommendation prior to a County Commissioners' hearing on the appeal.
+All appeals to the Board of County Commissioners will be reviewed by the director who will determine whether the appeal will be referred to the Planning e.
+Burden of Proof

+Commission for a recommendation prior to a County Commissioners' hearing on the appeal.